AlexandreGrego/photonplatform/README.md

   - You can import any image that is an OVA or VMDK from your envirnment.
 Photon Platform has pre-built images that can be used for automatically deploying Kubernetes clusters and Harbor Registry's.
   - Download the Kubernetes and Harbor images [here](https://github.com/vmware/photon-controller/releases)
   - Place these two OVA files in a directory called `images`
-  - The script will import them into Photon Platform and make them available for all tenants to consume.
+  - The script will import the Harbor and Kubernetes images into Photon Platform and make them available for all tenants to consume.

 **[6-create-cluster-types.sh](6-create-cluster-types.sh)**
-  -
+  - This script enables Kubernetes and Harbor as available cluster types to deploy
+  - In order for this script to run, the images must already be imported in the previous script
+  - This will match an image with the appropriate cluster type.
+For example, the kubernetes image will be matched with the Kubernetes cluster-type

 **[7-create-harbor-registry.sh](7-create-harbor-registry.sh)**
-  -
+  - This script will deploy a Harbor registry that can be used to store and pull down container images.

 **[8-create-k8s-cluster.sh](8-create-k8s-cluster.sh)**
-  -
+  - This will automate the deployment of a Kubernetes cluster
+  - You can change the number of workers you want to deploy or you can scale the deployment later with `photon cluster resize <uuid cluster> <number of workers>`